 Hovering on a point reveals the corresponding individual and, if multiple individual parameters have been simulated from the conditional distribution for each individual, highlights all the points points from the same individual.
 This is useful to identify possible outliers and subsequently check their behavior in the observed data.

 It is possible to select a subset of covariates or parameters, as shown below.
-In the selection panel, a set of contiguous rows can be selected with a single extended click, or a set of non-contiguous rows can be selected with several clicks while holding the Ctrl key.
+In the selection panel, tick the items you would like to see and click “Accept”.
 This is useful when there are many parameters or covariates.

 Stratification can be applied by creating groups of covariate values.
 As can be seen below, these groups can then be split, colored or filtered, allowing to check the effect of the covariate on the correlation between two parameters.
 The correlation coefficient is updated according to the split or filtering.

-- Legend and grid : add/remove the legend or the grid.
+- Legend: add/remove the legend.
 There is only one legend for all plots.

 - Information: display/hide the correlation coefficient associated with each scatter plot.